-The Diamond Beach is named because it is strewn with ice, the fragments of which look like listening diamonds against the black sand.
+Diamond Beach is named because it is strewn with ice, the fragments of which look like glistening diamonds against the black sand beach.

 These small pieces were once part of the massive icecap behind Jökulsárlón.
 Over a thousand years, the ice flows down and onto lower, flatter ground, where it starts to melt.
 Huge chunks calved off and float in the lagoon.
 As they melt small enough, they wash out of an outlet river, where they met the ferocious North Atlantic sea.